denlolsauce/ai/README.md

 # Image Reading AI
-A work in progress user friendly AI model for predicting images
+A work in progress user friendly AI model for predicting images.
+Using opencv for image preproccessing and numpy

 # Features
 Trained on MNIST handwriting dataset.
 The starting menu of the program allows you to choose a batch size to train your model on.